EpicHorrors/NotEnoughFeatures/README.md

 - And I'm a game developer too.
 You can check out my games at https://epichorrors.itch.io/

 # Dev
-- Sometimes I will give early access code of the next version so do keey that in mind
+- Sometimes I will give early access code of the next version so do keep that in mind